 As noted above, one of the truths the Bible reveals is moral truth.
 We live in a world that is critically confused about morality to the point that what was evil a mere couple generations ago is now considered good and vice versa (Isaiah 5:20).
 The definition of morality may change at a whim in this world, but thankfully we have the rock-solid Word of God that boldly shows us the moral truth—moral reality.

 The answer to society’s moral dilemma is not to put ourselves under God’s moral law because that won’t work.
 It didn’t work for the Israelites in the Old Testament and it won’t work for us today in the New Testament era.
 In fact, putting oneself under the law will actually increase the sin problem (Romans 5:20).
 The answer to walking free of the law of sin and death is to activate a greater law; and that’s the law of the spirit of life in Christ (Romans 8:1-2).
-For more details see the teaching Law (Torah) and the Believer.
+For details see these articles: How to be Spirit-Controlled Rather than Flesh-Ruled and Law (Torah) and the Believer.

 Does the Bible Promote Slavery?